deltachat/spec/README.md

-This repository describes the protocol used to realize chats via e-mails in [spec.md](./spec.md).
+This repository describes the protocol used to "realize chats over mail" in [spec.md](./spec.md).

 License